Quantum critical systems with dissipative boundaries: Numerical results

 \subsection{The early-time dynamic finite-size scaling}

 We now investigate the early-time regime of the quantum evolution arising from the protocol described in Sec.~\ref{protocol}.
-This is the regime where $t\sim L$, therefore the appropriate time scaling variable is $\theta=t/L$, like the dynamic FSS developed by closed systems at CQTs, cf. Eq.~(\ref{dyngcpsca}).
+This is the regime where $t\sim L$, therefore the appropriate time scaling variable is $\theta=t/L$, like the dynamic FSS developed by closed fermionic Kitaev wires at CQTs, cf. Eq.~(\ref{dyngcpsca}).

 To determine the correct scaling associated with the boundary dissipation parameter, and in particular the exponent $\zeta$ in Eq.~(\ref{gcpscadiss3}), we compute the time evolution of the fixed-time fermionic correlations $G_c$ and $G_p$ for various values of $w$.
 Figs.~\ref{Gcw}, \ref{Gcwq} and \ref{Gpwq} show results at fixed $w=1/4$.
 We show results without quenching the Hamiltonian parameter $\mu$, in Fig.~\ref{Gcw}, and quenching it around the critical point, in Figs.~\ref{Gcwq} and \ref{Gpwq}.
+Analogous results are observed for other values of $w$.
 The curves appear to approach an asymptotic scaling behavior matching the FSS ansatz (\ref{gcpscadiss3}), thus supporting the value $\zeta=0$ for the exponent entering the scaling variable associated with $w$.
-Analogous results are also obtained in the case of a single decay dissipative boundary, see Fig.~\ref{Gcsbw}.
-The comparison with the case without dissipation, i.e. the $w=0$ curves, show some similarities, for example the existence of spikes, but very distinct oscillatory behaviors for $w=1/4$, which persist in the dynamic FSS limit.
-Note that the convergence to the asymptotic large-$L$ scaling behavior is expected to be nonuniform, becoming slower and slower with increasing $\theta$, as also shown by the data.
-Analogous results are observed for other values of $w$.
+The asymptotic scaling functions appear clearly distinct from those in the absence of dissipation, i.e. for $w=0$.
+Their comparison shows some similarities, for example the existence of spikes, but very distinct oscillatory behaviors for $w=1/4$, which persist in the dynamic FSS limit.
+The convergence to the large-$L$ asymptotic behavior is generally consistent with $O(1/L)$ corrections.
+However, the convergence is expected to be nonuniform, i.e. the amplitudes of the corrections are expected to increase, making it slower and slower with increasing $\theta$, as also shown by the data.
+Analogous results are also obtained in the case of a single decay dissipative boundary, see Fig.~\ref{Gcsbw} for results with $w=10$.

-As a check of the apparent dynamic scaling with $\zeta=0$, in Fig.~\ref{GcwL}) we show plots obtained by keeping the product $w\,L$ fixed when increasing the size $L$, thus by descreasing the dissipation parameter as $w\sim 1/L$.
+As a check of the apparent dynamic scaling with $\zeta=0$, in Fig.~\ref{GcwL}) we show plots obtained by keeping the product $w\,L$ fixed when increasing the size $L$, thus by decreasing the dissipation parameter as $w\sim 1/L$.
 This is the scaling analogous to the case of homogenous dissipators, cf. Eqs.~(\ref{gammadef}) and (\ref{gcpscadiss}).
 In this case, the curves appear to approach the scaling function of the close system for $w=0$, and the oscillations gets suppressed as $1/L$.